Bubka/2FAuth-Docs/docs/Usage/2fa-sharing.md

 No additional configuration is required when new users are added to the platform.

-!!!
+!!!danger
-Because of its broad impact, this sharing scope should be used only when organization-wide access is intentionally required.
+Because of its broad impact, the `ALL_USERS` scope should be used only when organization-wide access is intentionally required.

+This scope may be unavailable if the administrator has disabled it.
+See [Administration](/usage/administration/#all_users-scope-activation).
 !!!

 ---